 The Cauliflower by Nicola Barker was released in 2016 by Henry Holt & Company and is available for purchase at your local bookstore.

 Read more fiction book reviews at Centered on Books.

-FTC Disclaimer: I received this book from NetGalley for a fair and honest review of the text.
+FTC Disclaimer: This book was given to me in return for a fair and honest review of the text.